Human rights in Thailand: Justice system

-Thailand has serious problem in a justice system, reflected on the Suicide of Khanakorn Pianchana, a Thai judge who made a suicide attempt in October 2019 in order to protest against interference in the justice system, and died in a second, fatal suicide attempt in March 2020, after being subject to investigations following his actions.
-At the time of his first suicide attempt, he was a senior judge in the Yala Provincial Court in south Thailand.
+Thailand has serious problems in its justice system including the judiciary, reflected in the Suicide of Khanakorn Pianchana, a Thai judge who made a suicide attempt in October 2019 in order to protest against interference in the judiciary system, and died in a second, fatal suicide attempt in March 2020, after being subject to investigations following his actions.
+At the time of his first suicide attempt, he was a senior judge in the Yala Provincial Court in southern Thailand.

 Judicial harassment

 Thai government

-On February 19, the deputy national police chief, Gen. Sriwara Rangsipramanakul, publicly intimidated Chuchart Kanpai to prosecute him with an insult and making false statements stating Bilal Mohammad (Adem Karadag), his client, was tortured into confessing to the 2015 Bangkok bombing at Erawan Shrine.
+On 19 February, the deputy national police chief, Gen. Sriwara Rangsipramanakul, publicly intimidated Chuchart Kanpai to prosecute him for insulting and making false statements stating Bilal Mohammad (Adem Karadag), his client, was tortured into confessing to the 2015 Bangkok bombing at Erawan Shrine.

-In late 2017, Arnon Nampa, human rights activist, criticized the court for punishing his particular group of clients by restricting them from seeing each other.
+In late 2017, Arnon Nampa, a human rights activist, criticized the court for punishing his particular group of clients by restricting them from seeing each other.
 He said that the court had no right to order that.
 On 5 December, he was charged with violating the Computer Crime Act and contempt of court by Lt.Col.Supharat Kam-in.
-He denied all charges and believed it was politically motivated against exercising rights to freedom of expression.
-Human rights NGOs demanded military junta to stop a strategic litigation against public participation (SLAPPs).
-Front Line Defenders condemned the military junta on judicial harassment of him, strongly believed it linked to his human rights lawyer duty and demanded junta drop all charges against him.
+He denied all charges and believed it was politically motivated against exercising the right to freedom of expression.
+Human rights NGOs demanded that the military junta stop a strategic litigation against public participation (SLAPPs).
+Front Line Defenders condemned the military junta for judicial harassment of him, strongly believed it linked to his human rights lawyer duty and demanded that the junta drop all charges against him.

 Business sector

-The Office of the High Commissioner for Human Rights (UN Human Rights) raised deep concern for judicial system abused by business, Thai poultry producer Thammakaset, to intimidate and silence human rights defenders that exposed the company's exploitative and abusive labour systems.
-It may create 'chilling effect' on human rights defenders, journalists, and encourage other businesses to do the similar case, particularly against women.
+The Office of the High Commissioner for Human Rights (UN Human Rights) raised deep concern for the judicial system abused by business, Thai poultry producer Thammakaset, to intimidate and silence human rights defenders who exposed the company's exploitative and abusive labour systems.
+It may create a 'chilling effect' on human rights defenders, journalists, and encourage other businesses to do the same, particularly against women.
 The Human Rights Council pressured Thailand to address the abuse of the judicial system and to protect human rights defenders.
-Angkhana Neelaphaijit is also in the defenders.
+Angkhana Neelaphaijit is also a human rights defender.

-On February 2013, the Thai pineapple company 'Natural Fruit' has filed four civil and criminal lawsuits against Andy Hall for computer crimes and defamation, including 300 million Thai baht civil defamation lawsuit.
-Hall reported to the Finnish NGO Finnwatch for serious labour abuses at the factory in Prachuap Khiri Khan.
+In February 2013, the Thai pineapple company 'Natural Fruit' filed four civil and criminal lawsuits against Andy Hall for computer crimes and defamation, including a 300 million Thai baht civil defamation lawsuit.
+Hall reported to the Finnish NGO Finnwatch on serious labour abuses at the factory in Prachuap Khiri Khan.
 He also gave an interview to Al-Jazeera on the same report.
-The report is “Cheap has a high price: Responsibility problems relating to international private label products and food production in Thailand, including allegations of underpaid wages, child labour, distraint of migrant workers' documents, and unsuccessful to provide legally labor leaves.
+The report is "Cheap has a high price: Responsibility problems relating to international private label products and food production in Thailand, including allegations of underpaid wages, child labour, distraint of migrant workers' documents, and failure to provide legally required labor leaves.